Boehringer-Ingelheim/bhmbasket/cran-comments.md

 * Recommended doFuture and future over doParallel and parallel when no parallel backend is detected

-* Updated SystemRequirements in DESCRIPTION
+* Updated Suggests and SystemRequirements in DESCRIPTION

 * Added a WORDLIST